sumniy/Git-New-Tag-Extended/README.md

 And it always shows the latest tag list because it fetches tags from the origin every time it runs a plugin.
 + tag list contains only the last 100 tags
++ This plug-in works only with git projects.